thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

                      +----------+                  +----------+
 ~~~

-## Auth categories

-We divide web bot authentication in three categories.

-### Identifying a company {#use-case-company}

-This is required by origins to know where the traffic is coming from
-This is also a demand of honest companies that want to identify themselves but have a hard time doing it at the moment.

-Examples:

-- Web crawlers wanting to authenticate against origins such as search engines,
-- Security companies that want to perform scans to identify malicious URLs,
-- AI augmented queries that are looking to identify against a set of newspapers.

-### Identification of a known account {#use-case-known-account}

-An individual should be able to identify against a provider it has an existing relationship with in the form of an account.
-This can be because the individual has a subscription, or others.

-Examples:

-- Authenticating and authorizing a known user against a particular resources, such as a newspaper they have a subscription for,
-- Most authorisation use cases for {{MCP-AUTH}} and {{A2A-AUTH}}.

-### Ability to rate limit/gate access based on selective disclosure {#use-case-selective-disclosure}

-Not all use case require an account, or can be solely done by a company.
-Origins may want to rate limit individuals, without identifying them.
-Service providers would like to ensure that their users are not abusive without necessarily coordinating with each and every origins or insting client traffics.
-In addition, origins may want to know a limited set of informations about a user such as thenir location, which they used to infer by deriving it from others, like IP, ASN, timing, browser fingerprint.

-Examples:

-- Add a signal to limit visual CAPTCHA challenge such as {{PRIVATE-ACCESS-TOKEN}},
-- Gating access to a resource for longstanding users such as {{LOX}},
-- Search engine with a fixed number of request such as {{PRIVACY-PASS-KAGI}},
-- Selective disclosure of a credential attribute (location, age) such as {{PRIVATE-PROOF-API}}.

-### AI agent use example
+## AI agent use example

-Let's consider a modelisation of the AI space, where a human request might go through a web browser, or through an agent making request.
+Let's consider a modelisation of the AI space, where a human request might go
+through a web browser, or through an agent making request.
-The human is not making request directly, it does so via its client: browser, agent, cli, others.
-Bots can do the same, especially with the proliferation of powerful browser orchestration.
+The human is not making request directly, it does so via its client: browser,
+agent, cli, others.
+Bots can do the same, especially with the proliferation of
+powerful browser orchestration.
-These request go to the origin possibly via a reverse proxy that handles TLS termination, DDoS mitigation, caching, etc.
+These request go to the origin possibly via a reverse proxy that handles TLS
+termination, DDoS mitigation, caching, etc.

 ~~~aasvg
                       .-------------------------------------.